shreeyashree-65/shreeyashree-65/README.md

 I am Shreeya P S,
 Learning and building at the crossroads of Web3 & AI.
 Kinda obsessed with the idea of a user-owned, decentralized web.
+Driven to create technology that leaves a lasting and meaningful mark on the world.

 Currently focused on:
 - Learning ML algorithms
-- Building AI models, LLMs, and agents that hopefully behave
+- Building AI models, LLMs, and agents that hopefully behave.
-- Exploring blockchain and making tiny decentralized things that actually work
+- Exploring blockchain and making tiny decentralized things that actually work.

-I’m looking forward to work on:
+I’m looking forward to working on:
 - Smart Contract logic, dApps, and distributed backend systems.
 - Building AI agents, experimenting with LLM reasoning abilities, designing RAG pipelines, and exploring advanced LLM architectures or integrations.